timosarkar/www/content/tycoon2fa.md

 ---
-title: "SOC Cases: Tycoon2FA"
+title: "SOC Cases: Tycoon2FA a sophisticated PhaaS"
 date: 2025-10-22T14:10:40+02:00
-draft: true
+draft: false
 ---

 This morning I encountered another alert in our SIEM as usual.
 The alert indicated potential spearphishing beeing reported by an user.